YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBRBNTOOLRG
 ------------------

-DBRBNTOOLRG, xxxx Root block number greater than the last block number in file
+DBRBNTOOLRG, xxxx Root block number greater than last block number in file

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.